immunomind/immundata/README.md

 | Analyse TRA only                         | optional¹     | **yes**     | no        | `"TRA"`          |
 | Pair TRA+TRB, pick best chain per cell   | **yes**       | **yes**     | **yes**   | `c("TRA","TRB")` |

-¹ If you pass barcodes, they’re stored but not used for pairing.
+¹ If you pass barcodes, they're stored but not used for pairing.

 ### Repertoire schema